Sheikh Bashir Uddin

 Sheikh Bashir Uddin (শেখ বসির উদ্দিন) is a Bangladeshi businessman and the managing director of Akij-Bashir Group, an industrial conglomerate in Bangladesh.
-He is currently serving as an adviser to the Interim government of Bangladesh.
+He was an adviser to the Interim government of Bangladesh.

 Early life

 He was born in 1974 in the village of Nabharan, Jhikargacha Upazila in Jessore District.
 He belonged to a Bengali Muslim family originally from the village of Madhyadanga in Phultala, Khulna District.
 His father, Sheikh Akij Uddin, was the founding chairman of Akij Group.

 Career

 He took oath as an advisor on 10 November 2024.
-He is currently the adviser of three ministry's.
-These are Ministry of Commerce, Ministry of Textiles & Jute and Ministry of Civil Aviation and Tourism.
+He is currently the adviser of Ministry of Commerce, Ministry of Textiles & Jute and Ministry of Civil Aviation and Tourism.